 Vacation Tips to Travel Like the Boss!

-I’m heading on an extended personal vacation soon and am so looking forward to time with my best friend, my wonderful wife of over 10 years, Wendy.
+I’m heading on an extended personal vacation soon and am so looking forward to time with my best friend, my wonderful wife of 14 years, Wendy.
 Some of our kids are joining us as well, and we’re certain to spend some fun times together, building great memories.

 But I’m really not just going on a personal vacation, and that’s because a wise and appreciated business mentor once told me, “Never go on a personal trip anywhere without holding a business meeting or organizing appointments with current or potential clients.”
 In other words, turn your personal trip – and many of its accompanying expenses – into a business trip.”
 Why?
 If you’re a business owner, many of the expenses (travel, some lodging, some meals, etc.) may qualify as tax deductions, effectively lowering your annual taxable income so that you pay less in taxes at the end of the year.
 Plus, it’s a chance to build your business.